dhis2/line-listing-app/docs/line_list.md

 ![](resources/images/org-unit-hierarchy.png)

-### Skip rounding of numeric values
+### Skip rounding for numeric values

-You can control how numeric values are shown by toggling the **Skip rounding** option in `Options` -> `Data`.
+You can control how numeric values are formatted by toggling the **Skip rounding** option in `Options` -> `Data`.
 When this is enabled, the numeric values are not rounded and all decimals are shown.
 By default rounding is applied.

 ![](resources/images/skip-rounding.png)